WATonomous/wato_monorepo/src/samples/python/README.md

 # Sample Python Project
-A sample ROS2 project used as a reference for migrating ROS Python nodes to ROS2.
+A sample ROS2 project used as reference for migrating ROS Python nodes to ROS2.
 Highlights coding conventions and testing practices in ROS2.

 ![Architecture](https://user-images.githubusercontent.com/65926174/213855531-8a663eac-8637-4d8a-adb3-9982d140f7b8.png)
 Each ROS2 node is containerized([Producer](../../../docker/samples/python/producer.Dockerfile), [Transformer](../../../docker/samples/python/transformer.Dockerfile), [Aggregator](../../../docker/samples/python/aggregator.Dockerfile)) and communicate with each other using ROS2 publishers and subscribers.